GENERAL INFORMATION ABOUT THE ELK QUOTA HUNT

 The Kentucky elk zone is divided into two types of elk hunting units: Limited Entry Areas (or LEAs) and the At-large Area.
 Limited Entry Areas were created in areas with relatively large blocks of public access.
 The primary function of an LEA is to prevent localized overharvest of elk on public access land; KDFWR accomplishes this goal by limiting the number of hunters allowed on LEA areas.
 Limited Entry Areas are not trophy management zones, and should not be considered better hunting opportunities because of their different status.
 When choosing a hunting unit, there is no substitute for up-to-date knowledge about the different hunting areas in which you are interested.
 Explore KDFWR’s elk webpage, review past harvest results from different counties and public hunting areas, talk to someone who has hunted elk in Kentucky, visit the area to scout, and/or interview some of Kentucky's licensed elk guides.

-AVAILABLE ELK TAGS
+AVAILABLE ELK PERMITS

-- Special commission tags are available to registered non-profit groups whose focus is on wildlife conservation.
+- Special commission permits are available to registered non-profit groups whose focus is on wildlife conservation.
 A hunter with this permit can hunt during any elk season anywhere they have permission to do so.
 The Kentucky Department of Fish and Wildlife Commission issues 10 of these elk permits per year.
 Non-profits can sell a permit outright or auction it, but all proceeds must be used for a conservation project in Kentucky.
-A person who buys a special commission tag must hunt with it; the permit is not transferrable a second time.
+A person who buys a special commission permit must hunt with it; the permit is not transferrable a second time.
 Names of non-profits receiving the special commission permits are available online at fw.ky.gov.

-- Landowner-cooperator tags are provided to landowners who open their property to public hunting.
+- Landowner-cooperator permits are provided to landowners who open their property to public hunting.
 For each 5,000 acres enrolled in a public hunting agreement with KDFWR, the landowner receives one permit.
 Landowners may give away or sell these permits.
-A hunter with the landowner-cooperator tag may hunt during any season.
+A hunter with the landowner-cooperator permit may hunt during any season.
 However, that person may only hunt on the public land enrolled in the program.
 Names of landowners receiving landowner-cooperator permits are available only by making a Kentucky Open Records request to the department.

-- Voucher cooperator elk tags are provided to landowners/lessees who provide elk hunter access to their property.
-The Voucher Cooperator Elk Permit Program links people who own or lease elk hunting land with hunters who have drawn an elk tag.
-Hunter access is accomplished by offering landowners/lessees an elk tag when they accumulate 20 points (harvested bull = 2 points, harvested cow = 1 point).
+- Voucher cooperator elk permits are provided to landowners/lessees who provide elk hunter access to their property.
+The Voucher Cooperator Elk Permit Program links people who own or lease elk hunting land with hunters who have drawn an elk permit.
+Hunter access is accomplished by offering landowners/lessees an elk permit when they accumulate 20 points (harvested bull = 2 points, harvested cow = 1 point).
 Hunters will sign up to hunt voucher properties on a first come, first served basis through an online system after the area drawing is complete.
 Interested landowners and lessees may contact Kentucky Fish and Wildlife at 1-800-858-1549 to learn more about the Voucher Cooperator Elk Permit Program.

 Elk may not be hunted over bait